Spimy/muse-archived/README.md

 A discord.js bot template already containing music functions\
 You can add to this bot by writing your own commands code and putting in the commands folder

+**NOTICE:** If the bot crashes or song randomly gets skipped with errors similar to `Error: Too many redirects` then the error comes from YTDL and I am not responsible for any issues related to said library.
+If any issues of the like persists, open an issue on their [GitHub page](https://github.com/amishshah/ytdl-core-discord/issues/).

 ## Requirements

 - NodeJS